Agile vs Waterfall: the Difference Between Methodologies

 - Waterfall suits projects with well-defined requirements where no changes are expected.
 Agile looks best where there is a higher chance of frequent requirement changes.

-- Waterfall is easy to manage and sequential approach.
+- Waterfall is easy to manage and a sequential approach.
 Agile is very flexible and allows to make changes in any phase.

 - In Agile, project requirements can change frequently.
 In Waterfall, it is defined only once by the business analyst.